e-Learning Blog

 (6) Collaboration with Social Learning

-3. Benefits and Drawbacks of e-Learning
+3. Advantages and Disadvantages of e-Learning

 ◎ Benefits for Learners

-(1) Learning results are recorded
+(1) Learning achievements are recorded

 ● Disadvantages for Learners

-◎ Benefits for the Administration Department
+◎ Benefits for Administrators

 (2) Lower Cost Compared to Group Training

-(3) Diverse Methods for Acquiring Learning Materials
+(3) Diverse Methods for Acquiring Teaching Materials

-● Disadvantages for the Administration Department
+● Disadvantages for Administrators

 (1) IT Literacy is Required